Yourco Logo

 Break Feedback Into Cohorts

-Prioritize Changes By Their Impact
+Prioritize Changes by Their Impact

 Set Clear Ownership and Deadlines